Hoi15A/KSP-Presentation/README.md

-# KSP-Presentation :rocket:
+# M133-AJAX-Presentation :rocket:
-A web based interactive presentation about the [Kerbal Space Program](https://kerbalspaceprogram.com/) game.
-This presentation was created for an English lesson at my school.
+A web based interactive presentation about [AJAX](https://en.wikipedia.org/wiki/Ajax_(programming)).
+This presentation was created for an IT lesson at my school.

 ## Controls
 ### Desktop